SAP-archive/ui5-automation-framework/Reporter/README.md

 # ReportGenerator2.0.jar
-This ReportGenerator takes 2 arguements
+This ReportGenerator takes 2 arguments
 1. Path of .json file that is in your UI5Example/json folder
 2. The html file to be generated (Ex : filename.html) ex : ex: java -jar ReportGenerator2.0.jar "Path to jasmine-test-results.json" "Path to generate Report.html"